-The IOSH Working Safely course is the third route towards a Green CSCS Card, and has usually been second preference when advising the majority of CSCS applicants.
+The IOSH Working Safely course used to be the third route towards a Green CSCS Card, but was considered a less preferred option when advising the majority of CSCS applicants.
 Unlike the CITB or Qualsafe courses, IOSH Working Safely is a more generic workplace safety course, which teaches basic principles of safe work that can be applied to a range of workplaces.

-The IOSH Working Safely course does not directly address many facets of safe work on a construction site, and is therefore generally considered less suited to CSCS Green Card applicants who currently or intend to work on a construction site.
-It is however considered equivalent to the Qualsafe and CITB courses, and is an acceptable way to gain your CSCS Green card.
+The IOSH Working Safely course does not directly address many facets of safe work on a construction site, and was considered less suited to CSCS Green Card applicants for construction sites even before it was deprecated.
+It is however a great option for other workplaces and more general safety training.

 Which course should I choose to gain my CSCS Green Card?